Tips For Buying a Foreclosure

 Whatever you do, don’t use the real estate agent that works for the lender to purchase a foreclosure!
 The listing agent represents the seller, NOT you.
 By going directly to the listing agent, you could be setting yourself up for dual agency, whereby the agent becomes a neutral party.

 You cannot get any of the typical buying advice you would expect from a buyer’s agent in dual agency, including what to offer.
 Here are all the reasons why having a buyer’s agent is essential.
 By having a dual agent, you have NO representation!
 Many real estate agents practice dual agency and will try to convince you there are no issues with it.

 There is only one person who benefits from dual agency – the real estate agent.
 Don’t be suckered.

 Just remember, foreclosures are often snapped up quickly by investors, so you will need to be ready to move fast when your agent finds a potential deal.

-That means getting preapproved for a mortgage before you start looking for foreclosures to purchase.
+That means getting preapproved for a mortgage loan before you start looking for foreclosure homes to purchase.
 That is unless you can pay cash for a property.
 But if you are like most buyers, you will need a loan to buy a home.

 Remember, a mortgage preapproval letter is not the same as a prequalification letter.
 It is relatively easy to get prequalified, but getting preapproved is much more involved.

 You will need to provide the lender with numerous documents before being approved for a mortgage.